Get insider access

 1. Best Camera For Low Light

-The Canon EOS R6 Mark II is the best camera for night photography and low light that we've tested.
+The Canon EOS R6 Mark II is the best camera for low light that we've tested.
 It offers notable improvements over the Canon EOS R6, including a higher-resolution sensor, an updated autofocus system, and improved video features like uncropped 4k video at up to 60 fps.
 Despite the higher resolution, the R6 Mark II still performs incredibly well in low light, with amazing noise handling in low light.
 The added resolution also gives you a touch more flexibility to crop your photos compared to its predecessor.

 See our review